 The Group is subject to various regulatory interventions from regulatory bodies in the UK, Republic of Ireland, North America and elsewhere.
-Objectives of these interventions vary, but include changing environmental regulations and disclosure requirements, governance of industry operations, security of energy supplies, amendment to existing tax and disclosure regimes and protection of consumers and business customers.
+Objectives of these interventions vary, but include changing environmental regulations and disclosure requirements, governance of industry operations, security of energy supplies, privacy and data protection controls, amendment to existing tax and disclosure regimes and protection of consumers and business customers.